aliaaadel/Bikeshare_prediction_using_autogluon/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-TODO: when sunmitting the predictions can't have negative values Thus before sumbmitting the negatice values were removed and replaced with 0 value by going through the predictions and checking its value whether it's less than 0 or not
+ when sunmitting the predictions can't have negative values Thus before sumbmitting the negatice values were removed and replaced with 0 value by going through the predictions and checking its value whether it's less than 0 or not

 ### What was the top ranked model that performed?
  top ranking model was the third one after hyperparameter tuning